mammadjv/metal_anomaly_detection/README.md

 | 0.8   | 1.0 | 1.0 |
 | 0.9   | 1.0 | 1.0 |

-- **Note**: These 97 test samples can be good for choosing the appropriate alpha during actual test.
+- **Note**: These 97 test samples can be good for choosing the appropriate alpha during the actual test.

 ### Implementation